wp-plugins/adminimize/readme.txt

 = Localizations =
 * Also Thanks to [Ovidio](http://pacura.ru/ "pacaru.ru") for an translations the details in english and [G&uuml;rkan G&uuml;r](http://www.seqizz.net/ "G&uuml;rkan G&uuml;r") for translation in turkish.
 * Thanks to [Gabriel Scheffer](http://www.gabrielscheffer.com.ar "Gabriel Scheffer") for the spanish language files.
+* Thanks to [Andrea Piccinelli] for the italian language files.
 * Thanks to [Fat Cow](http://www.fatcow.com/ "Fat Cow") for the belarussian language files.

 = Interested in WordPress tips and tricks =